mbalex99/londor/README.md

 A service is just a `class` that you can add to a `Server` instance.
 - You can expose methods as http endpoints using `@Get, @Post, @Put, @Delete` etc...
 - You can read parameters using the `@Param('carId')` or just `@Param` decorator
+- Services don't need http endpoints at all
 ```typescript
 import { Server, Get, Post, Put, Delete, BaseRoute, Body } from 'londor'